 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Professor Alan Felstead has degrees from the University of Cambridge, the University of Warwick and Imperial College, University of London.
 He has held positions at Nuffield College, University of Oxford and the University of Leicester.
-Since 2006 he has been a Research Professor at Cardiff School of Social Sciences, Cardiff University.
+Since 2006 he has been Research Professor in the School of Social Sciences, Cardiff University.
+He has additionally been a Co-director of the Wales Institute of Social and Economic Research and Data (WISERD) since 2022.
 His research focuses on: the quality of work; training, skills and learning; non-standard employment; and the spaces and places of work.
-Professor Felstead has completed numerous funded research projects (including 16 funded by the Economic and Social Research Council), produced seven books, and written over 200 journal articles, book chapters, research reports and discussion papers.
-He has generated research income of £9.3 million with grants from, for example, the ESRC, UK government departments, devolved administrations, the European Union and the European Centre for the Development of Vocational Training (CEDEFOP).
-He has delivered many keynote addresses to conferences around the world, including China, Singapore, South Africa, Australia and Europe, and given labour market advice to policy-makers inside and outside the UK.
+Professor Felstead has completed numerous funded research projects (including 17 funded by the Economic and Social Research Council), produced eight books, and written over 250 journal articles, book chapters, research reports and discussion papers.
+He has generated over £11.5 million of research funding from, for example, the ESRC, UK government departments, devolved administrations, the European Union and the European Centre for the Development of Vocational Training (CEDEFOP).
+He has delivered many keynote addresses to conferences around the world, including China, Singapore, South Africa, Australia and Europe.

-He has been Visiting Professor at the ESRC Centre for Learning and Life Chances in Knowledge Economies and Societies (LLAKES), UCL Institute of Education since 2009, he was appointed a Fellow of the Academy of the Social Sciences (FAcSS) in 2011 and a Fellow of the Learned Society of Wales (FLSW) in 2013, and is a Senior Member of the ESRC’s Peer Review College.
-He was a Visiting Research Fellow at the UK Commission for Employment and Skills between 2010 and 2012, he sat on the Welsh Government’s Fair Work Commission as the Independent Expert Advisor in 2018-2019 and in 2019-2020 he was seconded to Welsh Government on a part-time basis.Alan Felstead Bio
+He has been Visiting Professor at the Centre for Learning and Life Chances (LLAKES), UCL Institute of Education, a Visiting Professor at Beijing Normal University and a Visiting Research Fellow at the UK Commission for Employment and Skills.
+He was appointed a Fellow of the Academy of the Social Sciences (FAcSS) in 2011 and a Fellow of the Learned Society of Wales (FLSW) in 2013.
+He is also a Senior Member of the ESRC’s Peer Review College.
+In 2018-2019 he sat on the Welsh Government’s Fair Work Commission as the Independent Expert Advisor and during 2019-2020 he was on part-time secondment to Welsh Government.Alan Felstead Bio